Dash-Industry-Forum/Guidelines-TimingModel/21-Timing.inc.md

 Advisement: Some DASH clients experience difficulties when transitioning to/from a very short period (e.g. with a duration of only 1 [=media segment=]).
 Implementations MAY extend the transition [=period=] for better compatibility with such clients.

-Alternatively, given a sufficiently capable DASH packager and provided that technical constraints of [=representations=] are satisfied:

-* The missing [=media segment=] MAY be replaced with an aligned [=media segment=] from a lower bitrate (likely requires a single initialization CMAF switching set [[!CMAF]] 7.3.4.2).
+Alternatively, given a sufficiently capable DASH packager and provided that technical constraints of [=representations=] are satisfied, the missing [=media segment=] MAY be replaced with an aligned [=media segment=] from a lower bitrate (likely requires a single initialization CMAF switching set [[!CMAF]] 7.3.4.2).

 # Timing of stand-alone IMSC1 and WebVTT text files # {#standalone-text-timing}